-Table 1 presents the resource utilization rates for every implemented function.
+Table I presents the resource utilization rates for every implemented function.
 The design does not use BRAMs or DFFs.
 DSP blocks, on the other hand, are considerably used, especially in the 64-bit version, due to the wide number of 64-bit floating point arithmetic operators in the algorithm.

-The design was implemented using tools from the Xilinx's Vivado 2012 Suite, namely Xilinx ISE 14.3 for design and implementation, including mapping, placing and routing, and Xilinx ISIM 14.3 for simulation.
+The design was implemented using Xilinx ISE 14.3 for design and implementation, including mapping, placing and routing, whereas Xilinx ISIM 14.3 was used for simulation.